Washington wildlife commissioners will consider tightening bear, cougar hunting rules

 The petition suggested reducing the bear bag limit reduced to one per hunter and shortening the season by a month, to run from Sept.
 1 to Nov.
 15. On cougars, it asked for hunting guidelines based on population estimates and growth rates, and to count cats of all ages toward the rules.

-Anis Aoude, game division manager for Fish and Wildlife , told the commission Friday that neither set of changes led to major increases in hunter harvest, and that the deprtment felt confident that neither cougar nor bear populations were in crisis.
+Anis Aoude, game division manager for Fish and Wildlife, told the commission Friday that neither set of changes led to major increases in hunter harvest, and that the department felt confident that neither cougar nor bear populations were in crisis.

 He said there were flaws in the way the state manages both species, and that he agreed with much of what was included in the petition.
 But he said those concerns would be dealt with as the state continues rewriting its game management plan, which covers all the species the agency manages, and that prioritizing new rules for two species will delay the completion of that plan.